stuartduncan416/ARRRBot/README.md

 `pip install openai`\
 `pip install python-dotenv`\
 `pip install Flask-Session`
-10. In your Flask project root directory create a directory called : flask_session You could do this with the follow command :\
+10. In your Flask project root directory create a directory called : flask_session You could do this with the following command :\
 `mkdir -p /home/yourusername/myChatbot/flask_session`
-11. In your Flask project root directory create a directory called : static You could do this with the follow command :\
+11. In your Flask project root directory also create a directory called : static You could do this with the following command :\
 `mkdir -p /home/yourusername/myChatbot/static`
 12. Using your FTP client, upload your two pickle files to this static directory
 13. On the PythonAnywhere dashboard create a web app
 14. Select a manual installation
 15. Select Python 3.8 as your Python version
 16. On the configuration page for your web app change the following settings:
-  - Under Vitrualenv, enter the name of your virtualenv, in this case : chatbotEnv
+  - In the virtualenv section, enter the name of your virtualenv, in this case : chatbotEnv
   - Set the working directory to your project root directory, in this case : /home/yourusername/myChatbot/
-  - Set static files to URL /static/ and the directory directory to your specfied static directory in this case: /home/yourusername/myChatbot/static/
+  - Set the static files URL to /static/ and the static directory to your specfied static directory in this case: /home/yourusername/myChatbot/static/
   - Open the WSGI configuration file by clicking on it in the code section, erase everything in it and put it code similar to this:\
 ```
 import sys